Prof-ThiagoOliveira/blog/content/authors/admin/_index.md

     date_start: 2019-01-01
     date_end: 2019-12-31
     summary: |
-      - Developed statistical models for sports performance analytics.
+      - Developed statistical models and dashboards for elite-athlete monitoring and recovery workflows.
-      - Provided data analysis and statistical consulting services.
+      - Delivered bespoke analytics consulting for professional teams, bridging biomarker, GPS, and wellness data.
-      - Collaborated with sports scientists to optimize athlete performance.
+      - Embedded with sports-science staff to translate insights into day-to-day decision tools.

 # Skills
 # Add your own SVG icons to `assets/media/icons/`